ZYF-PhD/Mobicom24_Hydra_OpenSource/Code/Programming/FindCode/Readme.md

   The script performs the following operations:

-  Data loading: Load the -1st and +1st harmonic target compensation phases pre-saved in the CreateOrder file and the state transfer sequence list and amplitude phase table pre-saved in the CreateTable file into MATLAB.
+  Data loading: Load the -1st and +1st harmonic target compensation phases pre-saved in the CreateOrder file and the state transfer sequence list and amplitude-phase table pre-saved in the CreateTable file into MATLAB.

   Data processing: Unify data formats.

-  Data search: Find the state transition sequence and corresponding amplitude phase of each unit of RIS.
+  Data search: Find the state transition sequence and corresponding amplitude-phase of each unit of RIS.

-  Data storage: Save the state transition sequence table and the amplitude phase corresponding to the -1 and +1 order harmonics.
+  Data storage: Save the state transition sequence table and the amplitude-phase corresponding to the -1 and +1 order harmonics.

 - **Function: MeijuDouble.m**